hmlkao/provider-jfrog-artifactory/README.md

 <!-- markdownlint-disable no-hard-tabs -->
-# Provider Artifactory
+# Provider JFrog Artifactory

-This document provides an overview and guidance for using the `provider-artifactory`, a Crossplane provider for managing Artifactory resources.
+This document provides an overview and guidance for using the `provider-jfrog-artifactory`, a Crossplane provider for managing Artifactory resources.

-`provider-artifactory` is a [Crossplane](https://crossplane.io/) provider that is built using [Upjet](https://github.com/crossplane/upjet) code generation tools and exposes XRM-conformant managed resources for the Artifactory API.
+`provider-jfrog-artifactory` is a [Crossplane](https://crossplane.io/) provider that is built using [Upjet](https://github.com/crossplane/upjet) code generation tools and exposes XRM-conformant managed resources for the Artifactory API.